Silic0nS0ldier/tspm-concept/DRAFT_1.md

 Direct dependencies are uniquely marked as such with `d` to permit easy usage of dependency content in a predictable fashion.
 Version information via folder name is lost by doing this however there is no significant disadvantage as usage of a dependency requires that its documentation be read, which in turn requires the version to verify.

+### Environments

+Dependencies on certain external entities such as the OS or runtime can be declared to ensure 2 things.

+1. The execution environment is compatible
+2. All resolved dependencies should work across all declared environments

+Dependencies that declare requirements but have no rule to check against will result in a preference for a combination that produces the widest compatibility range.
+When this occurs a warning will be produced along with some recommendations to ensure that all intended environments are supported.

 ## The Playground

 In semantic versioning the <kbd>0.x.x</kbd> version range is commonly used for the release of developmental code.
 This however does to work so well once <kbd>1.0</kbd> has been reached making effective open development tricky.
 Furthermore, the tagging of versions at these volitate times is counterproductive and many send the wrong message if the intent is simply to test something that requires publishing.